palpen/ProgrammingNotes/vim.md

 * To equalize the splits, `Control + w, =`

 ## Search and replace
+* Prefixing the commands below with a `%` will execute the operation on the entire page
+    * Alternatively, you may want to do a search and replace operation on only a section of the file.
+To do this, visually select the portion of the text you want to change and when you enter the command mode, you'll see `%` replaced with `'<,'>`
+* To do a simple global search and replace, do `:%s/foo/bar/g`
+    * This will replace all instance of foo with bar in file
 * Place a # in front of every line: `:%s/^/#/`
 * Place a , at the end of every line: `:%s/$/,/`
 * Using `gn` to change text that match the current search pattern